 From 2008-2011 Björn was a research associate with GPPi in Berlin, where he built up the institute's focus area Rising Powers and Global Governance.
-His work experience includes teaching fellowships at Harvard University and the University of Trier and also internships with the German Foreign Office in Berlin and the UN Secretariat in New York.
+Prior positions include teaching fellowships at Harvard University and the University of Trier and also internships with the German Foreign Office in Berlin and the UN Secretariat in New York.
 He was also a visiting associate with the Boston Consulting Group’s Munich office.
 His commentaries have appeared in the International Herald Tribune, European Voice, Handelsblatt, ZEIT online, and EU Observer.

-Björn received a master's in political science, economics and chinese studies from the University of Trier and a Master in Public Policy from Harvard's Kennedy School of Government, where he studied from 2005 to 2007 as a Fulbright scholar.
-He spent the academic year 2002-2003 at the department of Chinese language and culture studies at Peking University and has regularly lived and worked in China since then.
-He has held scholarships from the German National Academic Foundation (Studienstiftung des deutschen Volkes), the Fulbright Commission, the Asia Europe Foundation, and the German Academic Exchange Service (DAAD).
+Björn received a master's degree in sinology, political science and economics from the University of Trier and a master of public policy's degree from the Harvard Kennedy School, where he studied from 2005 to 2007 as a Fulbright scholar.
+He spent the academic year 2002-2003 at Peking University and has regularly lived and worked in China since then.
+He has held scholarships from the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes), the Fulbright Commission, the Asia Europe Foundation, and the German Academic Exchange Service (DAAD).

 Languages: German, English, Chinese, French